3dbeb41841bfbfcc24d55143816cf7f1/sublime/README.md

 # Efficient Text Editing with Sublime

-*Submitted by Mike Hopper, WDI Atlanta.*
+*Submitted by Shawn A Johnson, WDI Atlanta.*

 The following lesson should take about `75 minutes` and includes a lab for the students to practice some of the powerful editing features of Sublime.